Electric bicycles (e-bikes) explained.

-Of course the relatively high cost is an issue, and studies such as Shared Electric Bike Programme which has included a scheme in Rotherham, the fledgeling e-bike hire schemes in say Derby, and the local Cycleboost scheme offer possibilities for getting to use an e-bike without the cost of purchase.
+Of course the relatively high cost is an issue, and studies such as Shared Electric Bike Programme which has included a scheme in Rotherham offer possibilities for getting to use an e-bike without the cost of purchase.

 If you decide to buy your own, consider taking up a dealer finance offer (sometimes 0%), use one of the Cycle to Work type schemes (see below), or use your own finance options to fund a good quality purchase, or get together with family, friends or neighbours and buy shares in a ‘multi-user’ one.

-e-bikes – ‘EAPC’s (Electrically Assisted Pedal Cycles) or ‘Pedelecs’ come in as many variations as ordinary bikes, but the type we use for utility and leisure duties around town are essentially just everyday sturdy upright sitting position bicycles built around an electric motor and a battery.

 You still need to pedal, so it feels just like a ‘normal’ bike, but on e-bike systems, inbuilt sensors detect when and how much you push on the pedal and then the level of electrical motor power you have pre-selected is automatically added to your efforts, and on a good quality e-bike you have complete control over the amount of assistance and speed at all times.
-Normally you can choose from 3 or 4 levels of assistance, or indeed none if the mood takes you, or you are running low on juice or just want a workout.)
+Normally you can choose from 3 or 4 levels of assistance, or indeed none if you like, eg if you are running low on battery, or just want a workout.

 Under UK law that assistance has to electronically cut out above 15.5mph, but you can then pedal faster than that under your own power, just as on a normal unassisted bike.

-Convenience: e-biking is a great Active Travel option in hilly, traffic choked cities like Sheffield.
-Here they achieve good average speeds as you are not slowed down by hills.
-On such journeys, e-bikes can be quicker overall than other transport options, speedily delivering you door to door.
+Convenience: e-biking is a great Active Travel option in hilly, traffic choked cities like Sheffield, where they achieve good average speeds as you are not slowed down by hills.
+Such journeys, on e-bikes, can be quicker door to door than other transport options.

-Confidence: We feel more confident on the road than we do on unassisted bikes, having the power and presence to be more part of the traffic flow, and we find that on e-bikes even the odd bout of ‘weather’ doesn’t seem as discouraging.
+Confidence: You feel more confident on the road than when riding unassisted bikes, having the power and presence to be more part of the traffic flow, and e-bike users notice that even the odd bout of ‘weather’ doesn’t feel as discouraging as it usually does.

-Better Route Choices: e-bike power flattens hills and shrinks distances, giving you wider route choices, so you can choose to avoid busy polluted main routes and streets whenever you wish, regardless of distance and terrain.
-You will be pleasantly surprised at how much of your journey in and around your area and the city can be completed on dedicated cycle routes and lanes, through parks and on quiet back roads you may currently be unaware of, minimising the time you spend in or near traffic choked main roads and rat runs. (see section 19 below for route planning and mapping tools and details.)
+Better Route Choices: e-bike power flattens hills and shrinks distances, giving you wider route choices.
+You can choose to avoid busy polluted main routes and streets whenever you wish, regardless of distance and terrain.
+You will be pleasantly surprised at how much of your journey in and around your area and the city can be done on dedicated cycle routes/lanes, via parks and quiet back roads you may currently be unaware of, minimising the time you spend in or near traffic choked roads and rat runs.

-Health: Statistically you will live longer and better due to gentle cardiac exercise, research even shows that you are breathing in less pollution when cycling in traffic than when sat in a vehicle.
+Health: Statistically you live longer in better health due to cardiac exercise.
+Research says you breathe in less pollution cycling in traffic than when sitting in a vehicle.

-Equality: e-bikes give everyone the legs, lungs and confidence to get around their neighbourhood under their own steam, whether previously bike users or not, and are a godsend to regular cyclists looking for a bit of assistance to help deal with the challenges arising with age and /or infirmity, but aren’t ready to hang up the cycle clips.
-They can still do that tour or keep up with mates in the Derbys day ride.
-For some people, simply having assistance might mean the difference between being able to use a bike or not.
-I have a previously non cycling friend with a chronic back condition and asthsma who proudly achieved a 100 mile e-bike dayride around his local lanes and trails!
+Equality: e-bikes give everyone the legs, lungs and confidence to get around their neighbourhood under their own steam, whether previously bike users or not, and lend regular cyclists a bit of assistance to help deal with the challenges arising with age or injury.
+They can still do that cycle tour or keep up with mates on the Derbyshire day ride.
+For some people, having assistance might simply mean the difference between being able to use a bike or not.
+I have a previously non cycling friend with a chronic back condition and asthma who recently achieved a 100 mile e-bike ride on his local lanes and trails!
 Cyclists, journalists, and even normal people have a tendency to get a bit polarised around ‘e-bike v proper bike’ debates – in fact it’s just Horses for Courses – use an unassisted bike when it suits your purpose/ability, and then an e-bike when it is better suited to your journey or needs.

 Fun: Often those who would not or cannot normally cycle any significant distance on an unassisted bike, if at all, now choose e-bikes for recreational rides up to 50 miles or more and love the feeling of easily getting out and exploring their local roads, cycle trails and bridleways, maybe even keeping up with their children and grandchildren!

-Economy: After the initial outlay, the mile for mile cost of e-biking is favourable compared to other means of getting about, carrying you and any amount of shopping or stuff up to fifty (and sometimes more) miles, door to door, for just a few pence.
+Economy: After the initial outlay, the mile for mile cost of e-biking is favourable compared to other means of getting about, carrying you and any amount of shopping or stuff up to fifty miles or more, door to door, for just a few pence.

-You don’t need to look like a ‘cyclist’: Because of the assistance helping you along, you can wear everyday clothing and arrive at your destination in a relaxed, non-sweaty state.
+You don’t need to look like a ‘cyclist’: With electric assistance, you wear everyday clothing, plus waterproofs if needed, and arrive at your destination in a relaxed, non-sweaty state.

 3. Is it still a bicycle?